Recommended Health Screenings

 Why Screenings Matter

-Screenings are more than a checkbox on a health checklist; they save lives.
+Health screenings are more than checking off a box on a health checklist, they save lives.
 Detecting diseases like cancer, diabetes, and cardiovascular conditions early allows for more manageable and effective treatments.

-Regular screenings can also highlight preventive measures that help maintain your overall health and well-being.
+Regular screenings can also highlight preventive measures that help maintain overall health and well-being.

 Did You Know?

-According to the CDC, early cancer screenings can reduce the risk of passing away from cancer by up to 30% in certain populations.
+According to the CDC, early cancer screenings can reduce the risk of dying from cancer by up to 30% for specific populations.

 How to Get Started